 Autoimmune diseases are characterized by an inappropriate immune response against substances and tissues that are normally present in the body.
 In an autoimmune reaction, a person's antibodies and immune cells target healthy tissues, triggering an inflammatory response.
 Reducing the immune and/or inflammatory response is an important goal in the treatment of autoimmune disease.

-In April 2013, we initiated a randomized, double-blind and placebo-controlled Phase 1 clinical trial to evaluate the safety, tolerability and pharmacokinetics of single-ascending doses of APD334.
+We have completed a randomized, double-blind and placebo-controlled Phase 1 clinical trial to evaluate the safety, tolerability and pharmacokinetics of single-ascending doses of APD334.

 APD334 has not been approved by the US Food and Drug Administration or any other regulatory agency.